 Robert J Farr, Seen and Heard International

 Originally from the Welsh coastal town of Rhos-on-Sea, John Ieuan Jones recently graduated from the masters course at the Royal Northern College of Music with distinction, where he studied with Matthew Best.
 His studies were generously supported by the Drapers’ Company, the D’Oyly Carte Trust, George Henry Peters Scholarship and the Gwilym Gwalchmai Jones Award.

-During his time at the college, his roles included Harry Easter in Street Scene, Pandolfe in Cendrillon, Lord Ellington in La vie Parisienne and Watchful in The Pilgrim’s Progress.
-Whilst at college, he worked at Buxton Festival Opera and Longborough Festival Opera, and since graduating has sung the title role in Krása’s Brundibar for Welsh National Opera and a Flemish Deputy in Don Carlo for Grange Park Opera.
+During his time at the college, he sang several principle roles including Harry Easter in Street Scene, Pandolfe in Cendrillon, Lord Ellington in La Vie Parisienne and Watchful in The Pilgrim’s Progress.
+Whilst at college, he also worked at Buxton Festival Opera and Longborough Festival Opera, and since graduating has sung the title role in Krása’s Brundibar for Welsh National Opera and a Flemish Deputy in Don Carlo for Grange Park Opera.

 He is a familiar face on Welsh television channel S4C, frequently appearing and performing on programmes such as ‘Noson Lawen' and ‘Heno' and his recordings include Harry Sherwood in Cellier’s Dorothy with Victorian Opera conducted by Richard Bonynge, now available on Naxos CD.
 Ieuan is also an accomplished harpist, having performed for the Prime Minister and members of the Royal family.